Horvat scores twice, Canucks beat Blues 5-2 in series opener

 The teams swapped mirror-image power-play goals in the first period.

-Horvat opened the scoring about five minutes in when he one-timed a feed from Hughes from the top of the left circle past St. Louis goalie Jordan Binnington.
+Horvat opened the scoring about five minutes in when he one-timed a feed from Hughes from the top of the left circle past Binnington.

 St. Louis countered with under four minutes to go.
 Perron slapped a pass from Brayden Schenn from the top of the right circle high over the glove of Markstrom.